vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 > - Reviewed SPARQL templates confirming infrastructure exists but aggregation incomplete
 > - Analyzed `djht:group_id` predicate usage showing hierarchical pattern foundation
 > - Verified it's production-deployed and actively maintained
-> I've documented all architectural findings in `PARTIAL_IMPLEMENTATION_ANALYSIS.md` with code references.
-Happy to walk through the architecture analysis together if helpful."
+> I've documented all findings in `PARTIAL_IMPLEMENTATION_ANALYSIS.md` with code references.
+Happy to walk through the analysis together if helpful."

-### Scenario 7: "This affects evaluation - just follow the assignment literally."
+### Scenario 7: "Just follow the assignment as stated."
 **Response:**
 > "Understood completely.
-I'll proceed with Baseline A (pure assignment specification), designing only faculty-level components and assuming institution statistics are fully functional as stated.
-I appreciate you clarifying the evaluation criteria - this removes any ambiguity about scope.
-The discovery analysis will still be valuable documentation of my code analysis methodology."
+I'll prepare the presentation following Baseline A (assignment specification), presenting only faculty-level components and assuming institution statistics are fully functional as stated.
+This removes any ambiguity about scope."

 ### Scenario 8: No response received
 **Follow-up after 2-3 days:**
-> "Quick follow-up on my email from [DATE] regarding the architectural baseline question for the faculty statistics design.
+> "Quick follow-up on my email from [DATE] regarding the baseline question for the faculty statistics interview presentation.
 >
-> **Core question:** Should I design assuming institution stats are complete (per assignment) or acknowledging they're partial (per codebase)?
+> **Core question:** Should the presentation assume institution stats are complete (per assignment) or partial (per codebase)?
 >
-> I'm planning to proceed with **Baseline C (Extension Design)** starting [DATE] unless I hear otherwise.
-This approach:
+> I'm planning to prepare **Baseline C** starting [DATE] unless I hear otherwise, as it balances assignment scope with codebase reality within 15 minutes.
-> - Respects assignment scope (faculty focus)
-> - Acknowledges codebase reality (partial institution implementation)
-> - Demonstrates architectural judgment (pattern recognition and pragmatic extension)
 >
-> Please let me know if you prefer Baseline A (faculty-only) or B (comprehensive) instead, or would like to discuss further."
+> Please let me know if you prefer Baseline A or B instead, or would like to discuss further."

 ---